RaduB20/LiDAR_object_detection/README.md

 ## Results & Visualizations

-The .png and .pdf files serve as a visual summary of the project's results, which can be found in the **images** folder.
+The .png and .pdf files serve as a visual summary of the project's results, which can be found in the **Finals** folder.
 They showcase:

 - Visualizations of the 3D point cloud before and after preprocessing.